 A key benefit of ARVO membership is the ability to have your say in the association’s leadership by casting your vote in annual elections.
 If you are a voting member (Regular and Life) please participate in nominations and elections; every vote counts!

 Under the direction of the ARVO Executive Vice President, the Annual Meeting Program Committee (AMPC) selects the content for the scientific portion of the ARVO Annual Meeting.

 Meeting at the start of each year, the committee plans the current year's scientific program.
 At the ARVO Annual Meeting, they begin the process for the subsequent year's program.
 Members serve a three or four-year term and chair their AMPC section or group in the final year of service.

-Please note that both Section and Group members have requirements to attend the AMPC Winter Meeting (typically in mid-February) in Bethesda, Maryland.
+Please note that both Section and Group members have requirements to attend the AMPC Winter Meeting (typically in mid-February) in Bethesda, Md.
 Guidelines are as follows: